 From a slum area to an artists’ haven

 Florentin is an old neighborhood in Tel Aviv.
-It is named after Solomon Florentin, a Greek Jew entrepreneur who purchased the area during the late 1920s when Israel was then Mandatory Palestine.
+It is named after Solomon Florentin, a Greek Jew entrepreneur who purchased the area during the late 1920s when Israel was then part of Mandatory Palestine.

 It was initially inhabited by mostly poor Sephardic Jews who immigrated from North Africa, Turkey, and Bukhara, Uzbekistan.
 For many years, it was suffering from poverty and urban decay.

 By the 1960s, Florentin’s status had declined from a working-class area to a slum.
 The original residents had moved out, most likely looking for a better life elsewhere.
 Florentin had become a neighborhood for many of the country’s poorest citizens.
-It had also become a favorite place to stay for illegal workers, mostly coming from Gaza.
+It had also become a favorite place to stay for illegal workers, most of whom came from Gaza.
 By the 1990s, many of the area’s neglected original buildings had fallen into ruin.
-At the time, Florentin also saw the decline of traditional garment and furniture-buying businesses, which had been once its primary source of income.
+At the time, Florentin also saw the decline of traditional garment and furniture-buying businesses, which used to be its primary source of income.

 However, Florentin also attracted many younger residents and artists because of its cheap lodging and low rents.
 Soon thereafter, these artists began to open their workshops.
 Since then, Florentin has become increasingly popular among artists and bohemians.

 As the formerly impoverished area becoming alive again because of its flourishing arts scene, Florentin began to attract other businesses.
 Soon, cafés, bars, restaurants, vintage boutiques, and markets started to open there, in addition to more artists’ workshops.
 It has now become one of the popular tourist spots in Tel Aviv, especially among the young and the “hipster” crowd.
 But of course, everyone is welcome to visit Florentin.